-Form W-4 includes detailed worksheets to help the employee figure his or her correct number of withholding allowances.
+Form W-4 includes detailed worksheets to help the employee figure his or her correct adjustments.
 Employees may also want to access the IRS Tax Withholding Estimator for help in completing Form W-4.
 Nonresident aliens must follow special instructions when completing a Form W-4.
-Have your nonresident alien employees see Notice 1392, Supplemental Form W-4 Instructions for Nonresident Aliens (PDF) and the Form 8233 Instructions, Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual (PDF) before completing a Form W-4.
+Have your nonresident alien employees see Notice 1392, Supplemental Form W-4 Instructions for Nonresident Aliens and the Instructions for Form 8233, Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual before completing a Form W-4.

 You may establish an electronic system to receive Forms W-4 from your employees.
 Refer to Employment Tax Regulations section 31.3402(f)(5)-1(c) for more information.

 You can provide the Spanish version of the Employee's Withholding Certificate, Form W-4 (SP) in place of Form W-4 to your Spanish-speaking employees.

-For additional information, refer to Publication 15, (Circular E), Employer's Tax Guide and Publication 505, Tax Withholding and Estimated Tax.
+For additional information, refer to Publication 15, (Circular E), Employer's Tax Guide, Publication 15-T, Federal Income Tax Withholding Methods and Publication 505, Tax Withholding and Estimated Tax.
 For the procedures for withholding income taxes on the wages of nonresident alien employees, refer to Notice 2005-76 and Aliens Employed in the U.S.

 Exemption from Withholding